 )

-In the code above, as soon as your FileSensor times out, the function _failure_callback will be called with the task instance context object given in parameter.
-This context object contains a lot of useful information about your dag, task etc. In that case, you can check the key “exception” and filter on it.
-If the exception is equal to AirflowSensorTimeout then your Sensor timed out therefore do whatever you want next.
+with the task instance context object in the parameter.
+This context object contains useful information about your dag, task, etc. In that case, you can check for the key exception

 Wait what?!
 Skipped?

-Soft fail or skip your Sensor
+Soft fail or skip your Sensor?

 Here is a complete example: